BORIS ANDREWS

 Boris Andrews | Patrick Farrell

-29.APR.2025 (arXiv)
+29.APR.2025 (arXiv) | 31.DEC.2025 (SISC)

 We propose a general strategy for enforcing multiple conservation laws and dissipation inequalities in the numerical solution of initial value problems. […] We demonstrate these ideas by their application to the Navier-Stokes equations.
-We generalize […] the energy-dissipating and helicity-tracking scheme of Rebholz for the incompressible […] equations, and devise the first time discretization of the compressible equations that conserves mass, momentum, and energy, and provably dissipates entropy.
+We generalize […] the energy-dissipating and helicity-tracking scheme of Rebholz for the incompressible […] equations, and devise a time discretization of the compressible equations that conserves mass, momentum, and energy, and provably dissipates entropy.

 FULL ABSTRACT